teejay-tems/Restaurant-Orders-Analysis/README.md

 # Restaurant Orders
 ![](Restaurant_pics.jpeg)
 ## Introduction
-A SQL project that analyzes A quarter's worth of orders from a restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.
+A SQL and POWER BI project that analyzes A quarter's worth of orders from a restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.
 ## Table Of Content
 - Introduction
 - Project Overview